 Hello, everyone!
 I am pleased to announce that MIT will be hosting a mirror of FACTS on Saturday, March 10, 2018.LOCATION AND SCHEDULE:

 The tournament will take place on MIT's campus in Cambridge, MA.
 Teams should report to room 2-190 (located in Building 2) in the morning for registration and opening announcements.
 We ask that teams arrive between 8:30 and 8:45 in the morning for registration; the opening meeting will start as soon as all teams have arrived, with games beginning immediately following the meeting's conclusion.
-Games will take place in Buildings 2 and 4.
+Games will take place in Building 2 and Building 4.
 A map of MIT's campus can be found here

 Teams will play a minimum of 10 games.
 If everything runs smoothly, we expect the tournament to conclude around 5 PM.GETTING TO MIT: